clouddatastack/clouddatastack.com/docs/_sources/stack/05_governance/05_02_data_migration_guide.rst.txt

 -   **Sources and Seeds**: Prefix with `src_` and `seed_` respectively, or follow project-specific guidelines.
 -   **File Names**: Model file names should match the model names (e.g., `stg_customers.sql`).

-Refer to your organization's specific guidelines, such as those found in ``ka-data-airflow/docs/dbt-usage-and-best-practices/README.md`` if applicable, for detailed conventions.
+Refer to your organization's specific guidelines for detailed conventions.

 Using sqlfluff for SQL Linting
 ------------------------------